mrcoulter45/technology-examples/Verilog/README.md

 for loop iterations with blocking statements inside of them will happen sequentially for loop iterations with non-blocking statements inside of them will happen in parallel

+Never mix blocking and non-blocking assignments in the same block, as this can create race conditions.